swarmlang/swarm/vm.md

   - `streamclose $lloc` - end the stream at `$lloc`
   - `streamempty $lloc` - check if the stream at `$lloc` is empty
 - Storage operations
-  - `typify $loc` - specify the type of the given location explicitly
+  - `typify $loc $lloc` - specify the type of the given location explicitly
   - `$l:NAME <- $lloc` - assigns the value of `$lloc` to the local storage variable with name `NAME`
   - `$s:NAME <- $lloc` - assigns the value of `$lloc` to the shared storage variable with name `NAME`
   - `lock $s:NAME` - acquires an exclusive lock on the given shared storage variable